Billboard Hot 100: Year-end charts

 Billboards "chart year" runs from the first week of December to the final week in November.
 This altered calendar allows for Billboard to calculate year-end charts and release them in time for its final print issue in the last week of December.

-Before Nielsen SoundScan, year-end singles charts were calculated by an inverse-point system based solely on a song's performance on the Hot 100 (for example, a song would be given one point for a week spent at position 100, two points for a week spent at position 99 and so forth, up to 100 points for each week spent at number one).
-Other factors including the total weeks a song spent on the chart and at its peak position were calculated into its year-end total.
+Before Nielsen SoundScan, year-end singles charts were calculated by an inverse-point system based solely on a song's performance on the Hot 100 (for example, a song would be given one point for a week spent at position 100, two points for a week spent at position 99, and so forth, up to 100 points for each week spent at number one).
+Other factors, including the total weeks a song spent on the chart and at its peak position, were calculated into its year-end total.

-After Billboard began obtaining sales and airplay information from Nielsen SoundScan, the year-end charts are now calculated by a very straightforward cumulative total of yearlong sales, streaming, and airplay points.
+After Billboard began obtaining sales and airplay information from Nielsen SoundScan, the year-end charts are now calculated by a cumulative total of yearlong sales, streaming, and airplay points.
 This gives a more accurate picture of any given year's most popular tracks, as the points accrued by one song during its week at number one in March might be less than those accrued by another song reaching number three in January.
-Songs at the peak of their popularity at the time of the November/December chart-year cutoff many times end up ranked on the following year's chart as well, as their cumulative points are split between the two chart-years, but often are ranked lower than they would have been had the peak occurred in a single year.
+Songs at the peak of their popularity at the time of the November/December chart-year cutoff often end up ranked on the following year's chart as well, as their cumulative points are split between the two chart years, but often are ranked lower than they would have been had the peak occurred in a single year.